handspy/linguini/readme.md

 - a simple text analysis providing an overall summary of stats from the text
 - a lexical diversity analysis, which can use either MTLD or HD-D
-- an emotional analysis based on an annotated dictionary for [JSpell](https://natura.di.uminho.pt/wiki/doku.php?id=ferramentas:jspell)
+- an emotional analysis based on an annotated dictionary

 ## Documentation